April 6th, 2021 · 4 min read

 What is an employee development plan?

-Benefits of an employee development plan
+What are the benefits of an employee development plan?

 - Talent acquisition.
 The opportunity for growth is extremely important to many job seekers, and having a structured employee development plan can attract motivated talent to apply with your company.

 - Engagement.
 EDPs increase worker engagement and motivation by providing employees with tangible steps to take towards career advancement within the organization.

 - Skill-building.
 Improve employee performance by providing your people with the tools and skills they need to be confident and knowledgeable in their roles.

 - Company performance.
 Improved employee performance, expertise and confidence — bolstered by employee development plans — increases your organization’s efficiency and boosts your bottom line.

 - Employee performance.
 Help to cultivate high-performance employees by giving them goals to work towards and continued methods to improve even more.
 Having a plan in place also encourages them to grow and advance by showing that their hard work will be acknowledged and rewarded.

 - Retention.
 Improve retention and job satisfaction by giving your employees the support they need to be their best at your company.

 - Aligned goals.
 An employee development plan allows your organization to plan for the future by setting specific and actionable personnel goals that align with your long-term business objectives.